Sjmarf/ember/docs/element_guide.rst

             size=ember.FIT,
         )
     )

 Default Sizes
 ------------------------

 All elements have a 'default size' that they adopt if you don't specify a size value yourself.
+Each element type has a default value for each dimension - a default width and default height.
-For :py:class:`VStack<ember.ui.VStack>` and :py:class:`HStack<ember.ui.HStack>`, the default size is :code:`ember.FIT` for both the width and height of the container.
+For :py:class:`VStack<ember.ui.VStack>` and :py:class:`HStack<ember.ui.HStack>`,
+the default size is :code:`ember.FIT` for both the width and height of the container.
 This means that, if you want one of those Containers to use a :code:`ember.FIT` size, you don't need to specify a size at all!

 .. code-block:: python